Donald-Dinerman/Behavioral-Economics-Capstone/README.md

 likelihood, and demographic information across over 400 individuals.

-The data and R markdown code are posted in their respective folders.
+The data and R Markdown code are posted in their respective folders.

 ## Authors